Azure/azure-sdk-for-net/sdk/storage/README.md

 Azure Storage is a Microsoft-managed service providing cloud storage that is highly available, secure, durable, scalable, and redundant.
 Azure Storage includes Blobs (objects), Queues, and Files.

+- [Azure.Storage][meta] This is our storage meta-package that references the most common storage libraries, for the time being it only references Blobs.

 - [Azure.Storage.Blobs][blobs] is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data that does not adhere to a particular data model or definition, such as text or binary data.

 - [Azure.Storage.Blobs.Batch][blobs_batch] allows you to batch multiple Azure Blob Storage operations in a single request.